JanaMus/Augusta/README.md

 Example data files are available in the data folder.

 ### Generate Boolean network from Gene Regulatory network
-Inputs:
+Inputs:<br />
-Gene regulatory network file (Adjacency matrix NxN; N = genes; see examples in data folder for correct formating) promoter length (optional, default: 1000; needed only if databases info is added to verify GRN) GenBank file (optional but several parts are skipped if not provided) Databases info add (optional, default: None; to search databases and use found information to verify GRN, use inputs 'yes' or 1)
+Gene regulatory network file (Adjacency matrix NxN; N = genes; see examples in data folder for correct formating)<br />
+promoter length (optional, default: 1000; needed only if databases info is added to verify GRN)<br />
+GenBank file (optional but several parts are skipped if not provided)<br />
+Databases info add (optional, default: None; to search databases and use found information to verify GRN, use inputs 'yes' or 1)<br />

 Example:
 ```